Fits and starts: How newest 49ers will be used

-As was the case when the team filled out its coaching staff last month, familiarity with new coach Kyle Shanahan has been a theme in free agency thus far.
-Four of the seven free agents who agreed to deals with the team either have played for Shanahan or one of his assistants.
+As was the case when the team filled out its coaching staff last month, familiarity with new coach Kyle Shanahan has been a theme in free agency.
+Four of the seven free agents who agreed to deals with the team have played for Shanahan or one of his assistants.

-That approach allows the 49ers to place their free-agency dollars on players they trust.
-Having players who know the style and language of a system also should help the 49ers get off to a faster start when they start practicing this spring.
+That approach allows the 49ers to place their free agency dollars on players they trust.
+Having players who know the style and language of the system also should help the 49ers get off to a faster start when they start practicing this spring.

 Here’s how the team’s free-agent acquisitions fit: